 Keningau War Memorial is also known as Cho Huan Lai Memorial, which is erected on the spot where five civilians who were executed on 6th July 1945.
 They were Mr. Cho Huan Lai (Chinese Name: 卓还来), Council for Republic of China; Dr. V. A. Stookes, a medical practitioner, Sandakan; Mr. C. D. Le Gros Clark, Chief Secretary, Government of Sarawak; Mr. W. H. Webber, a Civil Engineer from Manila; Mr. D. Macdonald, a Planter from Kuching, Sarawak.

 Cho is a respectable man admired by the local Chinese.
 Japanese kept trying to convince Cho to work with them, so they can control the Chinese community.
 Cho refused.
 He had the chance to flee when he was detained by the Japanese.
 However, he worried that the local Chinese would be punished for that, so he chose to stay and was executed with his British and American colleagues near the former airfield of Keningau.
 On 31 July every year the locals would gather here to pay tribute.
+You can read more about the story of Cho in this article (in Chinese).

 5. Petagas War Memorial Garden